 Matthew Hill: Hello, this is Matthew Hill with Carol Ponton, Hill & Ponton video blog.
 Today, we'd like to talk to you about unemployability andLearn More

-Often times, when a veteran is applying for VA disability benefits, they are unable to work.
-VA calls this unable to sustain a substantial gainfulLearn More
+Often times, when a veteran is applying for VA disability benefits, they are unable to work due to their impairment.
+The Department of VeteransLearn More

 In our practice, claims for a total disability rating due to individual unemployability (TDIU) are among the most common claims we handle.
 Our goal isLearn More